ONEcampaign/trade-explorer/src/faqs.md

     </p>
     <p class="base-text">
-        Note that due to data management constraints, <span class='italic'>Single Country</span> provides trade information for 113 countries rather than the entire world.
-While not exhaustive, these countries account for XX% of the global population and XX% of world GDP, making it a strong approximation.
+        Note that due to data management constraints, <span class='italic'>Single Country</span> provides trade information for ${NCountries} countries rather than the entire world.
+While not exhaustive, these countries account for ${GDPShare}% of global GDP and ${PopulationShare}% of world population, making it a strong approximation.
     </p>
     <p class="base-text">
         <span class="bold">Multi Country</span> lets you explore trade between a selected country and up to five trading